-Producing the zingy miss mi flavours Melbournians have come to know and love, Filipino born de Leon will be at the helm of the Perth kitchen, promising to whisk taste buds on an unforgettable journey through Asia with a flavour saturated menu guaranteed to delight.
+Producing the zingy Miss Mi flavours Melbournians have come to know and love, Filipino born de Leon will be at the helm of the Perth kitchen, promising to whisk taste buds on an unforgettable journey through Asia with a flavour saturated menu guaranteed to delight.

 Falling in love with food at a young age, Alex honed his skills at the prestigious Asian Development Bank in the Philippines.
 He brings his passion for modern and traditional Asian techniques and ingredients to Miss Mi’s menu, infusing classic dishes with bold, exotic flavours whilst also incorporating uniquely West Australian produce, showcasing his commitment to sustainable, local food practices.